 With the second type of NDD broker, upon receiving your trade orders they will pass the trade orders directly to another party to be executed by the market maker’s dealing desk.
 In this instance, the broker is known as a Straight Through Processing (STP) broker.

 Both the Forex ECN and STP brokers are intermediaries to several dealing desks or market makers in the global Forex market.
 Market makers or dealers will transmit their pricing to the ECN or third party liquidity provider together with the volume which the quote is valid for.
 The ECN/STP will in turn distribute the pricing to traders/market makers linked to the system.
 It should be noted that the ECN/STP does not execute trades but rather acts as the conduit for transmitting the trade orders from the trader to the dealing desk where the trader took the price from.
-With this business model, the broker is compensated from commissions charged to the trader as well the “rebate” received from the dealing desk.

 Why is this important?